KrauseFx/krausefx.com/_posts/2022-08-18-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 Hence, **it becomes more important than ever to find a solution to end the use of custom in-app browsers** for showing third party content.

+### Valid use-cases for in-app webviews

+There are many valid reasons to use an in-app browser, particularly when an app accesses its own websites to complete specific transactions.
+For example, an airline app might not have the seat selection implemented natively for their whole airplane fleet.
+Instead they might choose to reuse the web-interface they already have.
+If they weren’t able to inject cookies or JavaScript commands inside their webview, the user would have to re-login while using the app, just so they can select their seat.
+Shoutout to Venmo, which uses their own in-app browser for all their internal websites (e.g. Terms of Service), but as soon as you tap on an external link, they automatically transition over to `SFSafariViewController`.

+However, there are data privacy & integrity issues when you use in-app browsers to visit non-first party websites, such as how Instagram and TikTok show all external websites inside their app.
+More importantly, those apps rarely offer an option to use a standard browser as default, instead of the in-app browser.
+And in some cases (like TikTok), there is no button to open the currently shown page in the default browser.

 ## iOS Apps that use Safari

 The apps below follow Apple's recommendation of using Safari or `SFSafariViewController` for viewing external websites.
 More context on `SFSafariViewController` in the [original article](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser).